 Glen Crawford and Chic Scott selected 11 of the best interviews to be edited and enhanced with added photographs from Scott's collection.
-These interviews are with Tim Auger, Sharon Wood, Hans Gmoser, Kevin Doyle, Brian Greenwood, Barry Blanchard, Leo Grillmair, Pat Morrow, Don Vockeroth, and other soon to be confirmed.
+These interviews are with Tim Auger, Sharon Wood, Hans Gmoser, Kevin Doyle, Brian Greenwood, Barry Blanchard, Leo Grillmair, Pat Morrow, Don Vockeroth, Charlie Locke, and Laurie Skreslet.

 These interviews capture some of Canada's finest mountaineers telling stories of their adventures.
 The interviews vary from 25 to 90 minutes in length and will be released each month of 2022.